 But don't make it look completely different.

 Now next, avoid showing things like alerts, or confirmation dialogues, or error states in your snapshot.

-and a lot of text in the built-in apps was increased from regular to medium.
+Now for this very reason, the font weight for status bars and a lot of text in the built-in apps was increased from regular to medium.

 At smaller sizes, bolder fonts are more legible.